 At the moment there are several preconditions an indexed field has to meet in order to apply faceting on it.
 The indexed property must be of type String, Date or a subtype of Number and null values should be avoided.
-Furthermore the property has to be indexed with Analyze.No and in case of a numeric property @NumericField needs to be specified.
+Furthermore the property has to be indexed with Analyze.No and in case of discrete faceting on a numeric property @NumericField cannot be used.
+In the latter case it is recommended to index the property twice and use the appropriate field depending on the use case: